MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Waiting for Return:**

+    - In this stage, waiting for employees who do not return on requested return date,

+      And if the employee arrived then it will moved to **Return from Vacation** stage.

+    - The system check the Muqeem status on reqularly.

-    - If Employee arrived, muqeem status will change to the valid then vacation return process will move to return from vacation stage.
+    - If Employee arrived, muqeem status will change to the valid then vacation return process will move to **Return from Vacation** stage.

-    - User complete the request manually with employee check-in process, vacation and refer to **Return from Vacation** stage.
+    - Either User complete the request manually with employee check-in process, vacation and refer to **Return from Vacation** stage.

       - *In The action field is following to,*